-Using the evidence presented by the Superintendent and collected by individual School Committee members, each member of the School Committee will fill out the Summative Evaluation Form (see attached).
-These forms will be submitted to the Chair by June 13th, and are part of the public record.
-The Chair will compile the individual evaluations and draft a composite Summative Evaluation for discussion during the regular June 20th Committee meeting.
+May 22nd - June 6th: Using all the evidence, each member of the School Committee will fill out the Summative Evaluation Form.
+These forms will be submitted to the Chair by June 6th, and are part of the public record.
+The Chair will compile the individual evaluations and draft a composite Summative Evaluation for discussion during the regular June 12th Committee meeting.

-As stated above, the summative evaluation is part of the new state-wide evaluation system for superintendents (and all educators in the district), and is intended to be part of the open communication that is necessary for a positive relationship between a superintendent and
+As stated above, the summative evaluation is part of the new state-wide evaluation system for superintendents (and all educators in the district), and is intended to be part of the open communication that is necessary for a positive relationship between a superintendent and School Committee.

-School Committee.
 It is the expectation that all feedback be related to performance, and not personal or derogatory in nature.
+Members are encouraged to raise serious concerns with the superintendent on an individual basis in order to give her an opportunity to address questions and/or provide further evidence.